What’s the difference between edX and Open edX?

 When it was founded back in 2012, the edX platform was owned by a non-profit called edX Inc. founded by Harvard, MIT & Stanford.
-This non profit was recently bought by 2U Inc. who now owns edx.org and the edX brand.
+This non profit was newly bought by 2U Inc. who now owns edx.org and the edX brand.

 An open distribution of the edX platform was released in 2013 under the name of “The Open edX platform”.
 This open source project was lead by the non-profit edX Inc. and a communitiy of users and service providers.
 When the original non-profit was purchased by 2U Inc, a new non-profit was created to continue the Open edX platform mission.
 This new non-profit is called The Center for Reimagining learning.